-• If seed moves to one side of tray (and machine is level), rotate cable-attachment eye screws to level feed tray and equalize cable tension.
+- If seed moves to one side of tray (and machine is level), adjust cable-attachment eye screws to level feed tray and equalize cable tension. - Use the two sliders and thumb screws to adjust the gap between the feed tray and feed plate.